Updated: Dec 29, 2022

 If you are a lawyer, you may have already attempted to maintain accounting for law firms without proper oversight.
 If that's the case, you've probably been forced to admit that you cannot do it.
-Bookkeeping in law firms can snowball quickly, just like dishwashing.
+Law firm bookkeeping can snowball quickly, just like dishwashing.
 A daily process of washing dishes keeps your home clean.
 But wait a week... a month...or even a year... what you have is a huge mess.

 It is essential that you keep your books in good order even if your firm has many other responsibilities.
 Even seasoned attorneys might be intimidated by law firm accounting and legal bookkeeping even after years of studying and honing their skills to become the best lawyers they can be.
 Help from the right people and the right technology will come in handy then.